mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 *Pipelining Philosophy*: <br/>
 - Use multi-cycle methodologies to reduce the amount of computation (pol. *obliczen*) in a single cycle.
 - Shorter computations per cycle allow for faster clock cycles.
-- Throughput (pol. *wydajność *) is increased by having instructions complete more frequently
+- Throughput (pol. *wydajność*) is increased by having instructions complete more frequently.

 #### Pipelining Hardware
 Okay, it's simple.
 We have a processor which is made from many elements.
 Pipelining is about making every element in the processor do some work.
 In *pipelinig* is about that every element in the processor does some work.
 We don't want any part of the CPU to be unemployed.